Art (ART)

 An introduction to basic business issues relevant for designers in today's competitive marketplace, including the development of strategic marketing skills, finances, and budgeting, the creation of client contracts, basic production knowledge, and other business management issues.
 Students will learn about various design career pathways through regular interactions with practicing designers in communication design and experience design.

 ART 451.
-The Professional Portfolio.
+Place-Based Experience Design.
 (3)

 ART 452.
-Communication Design Studio 3: Degree Project.
+Graphic + Experience Design Degree Project.
 (3)

 ART 453.
 Highwire Brand Studio.
 (4)

-Prerequisites: ART 352 or permission of instructor.
+Prerequisites: ART 352 or MKT 345 or permission of instructor.

 ART 455/ART 555.
 A History of Design.
 (3)